hom3r/arduino/README.md

-# arduino
+# Arduino
-Simple Arduino projects with instructions and schematics
+Simple Arduino projects with instructions and schematics.